imperva/terraform-provider-incapsula/website/docs/r/data_centers_configuration.html.markdown

 Provides a Incapsula Data Centers Configuration resource.
 Each Site must have one or more Data Centers.
-Each Data Center must have one or more Origin Servers.
-Both Load Balancing and Failover can be configured for both Data Centers and Origin Servers.
+Each Data Center must have one or more Origin Servers Both Load Balancing and Failover can be configured for both Data Centers and Origin Servers.
 Each Data Center can be assigned to serve a specific list of Geo locations.
 Or be dedicated to serve requests that were routed using AD Forward Rules.